peter-murray/node-hue-api/docs/users.md

 If successful, the `username` to use for authenticating against the bridge will be returned. _Note that this is sensitive data, this is effectively a password for accessing the bridge, so be sensible about where you store this._
+There is also a `clientkey` value which is a PSK identity that can be used to authenticate against the Hue Entertainment API.

 The parameters for the function are: